-Most outboards are equipped with an audible alarm system mounted in the helm area that monitors selected critical engine systems.
-The alarm will sound if one of these systems begins to fail.
-Refer to the engine owner's manual for information on the alarms installed with your engines.
+Most outboard boats are equipped with an audible alarm system mounted at the helm, monitoring selected critical engine systems.
+An alarm will sound if one of these systems begins to fail.
+Refer to the engine owner's manual for more information on alarms installed with your engines.

-If the engine alarm sounds, immediately shut off the engine until the problem is found and corrected.
+If an engine alarm sounds, shut off the engine immediately.
+Find and correct the problem before using the engine again.